RTmtfiallos/IDS-AKS-Accelerator/acr wiki page.md

 ## Configure client firewall rules for MCR

-If you need to access Microsoft Container Registry (MCR) from behind a firewall, see the guidance to configure [MCR client firewall rules](https://github.com/microsoft/containerregistry/blob/master/client-firewall-rules.md).
+I f you need to access Microsoft Container Registry (MCR) from behind a firewall, see the guidance to configure [MCR client firewall rules](https://github.com/microsoft/containerregistry/blob/master/client-firewall-rules.md).
 MCR is the primary registry for all Microsoft-published docker images, such as Windows Server images.

 + Learn more about [security groups](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview) in an Azure virtual network